Italy's Padoan says major progress being made on Greece deal

-ROME (Reuters) - Significant progress is being made toward an aid-for-reforms deal between Greece and its creditors, Italian Economy Minister Pier Carlo Padoan said on Friday.
+ROME, July 10 (Reuters) - Significant progress is being made towards an aid-for-reforms deal between Greece and its creditors, Italian Economy Minister Pier Carlo Padoan said on Friday.

 On Thursday Greece presented its euro zone partners with a set of proposals for fiscal and reform measures, sparking professions of optimism over an accord among politicians and a marked upturn in financial markets.

-“In these hours we are making important steps forward toward a solution for Greece,” Padoan said in a tweet.
+“In these hours we are making important steps forward towards a solution for Greece,” Padoan said in a tweet.

-“We need an accord which is commonly agreed and aimed toward lasting and sustainable growth.
+“We need an accord which is commonly agreed and aimed towards lasting and sustainable growth.
 Italy continues to work for this solution,” he added.
+(Reporting By Gavin Jones)